Gamify-IT/docs/dev-manuals/services/integrate-new-minigame.md

 ```
 The code snippet above is an example to clone a configuration with questions.

-## Integrate the new minigame in the lecturer interface
+## Integrate into the lecturer interface

 ### Add the minigame as enum

-Add `YOUR_MINIGAME` in `overworld-models.ts` the Minigame enum in package `ts.models`
+Add `YOUR_MINIGAME` to the Minigame enum in `overworld-models.ts` in the package `ts.models`.

-### Add required Data Transfer Objects
+### Add DTOs

+You need a copy of your `Configuration` class and subsequent classes called by it in the lecturer interface.
-Add required Data Transfer Objects like the Configurations class and potentially Question classes (depends on your data models) in the package `ts.models`.
+Add these DTOs in the package `ts.models`.
-Example:
+For example:
 ```typescript
 export class <YOUR_MINIGAME_NAME>Configuration {
   id?: string;